 Nominations must include the following:

-• the nominee’s complete admissions application once they have been recommended for admittance by the academic program within Slate;
+- the nominee’s complete admissions application once they have been recommended for admittance by the academic program and college within Slate;

-• a brief mentoring statement (500 words maximum) from the nominee’s potential advisor or graduate program director describing their approach to mentoring and advising, including how they will help the nominee meet their academic and career goals (see the MSU Guidelines for Graduate Student Mentoring & Advising, https://grad.msu.edu/msu-guidelines-graduate-student-mentoring-advising).
+- a brief mentoring statement (500 words maximum) from the nominee’s potential advisor or graduate program director describing their approach to mentoring and advising, including how they will help this particular nominee meet their academic and career goals (see the MSU Guidelines for Graduate Student Mentoring & Advising, https://grad.msu.edu/msu-guidelines-graduate-student-mentoring-advising).

 Using the criteria for the student plus the nomination packet, candidates will be evaluated by the UDF Selection Advisory Committee, a group composed of faculty representing participating colleges.
 After meeting with the committee to discuss the rankings, the Graduate School’s UDF coordinator will make first-round offers.
 These first-round offers will be made no later than the beginning of March.
 In accordance with state law, the selection process “shall not discriminate against, or grant preferential treatment to any individual or group on the basis of race, sex, color, ethnicity, or national origin.”